pchaganti/gx-prompt-tower/README.md

 ## The Problem

 Copy-pasting files into Claude, ChatGPT, or Cursor one by one.
 Losing track of context.
-Getting generic solutions because the AI doesn't understand your architecture. **Sound familiar?**
+Putting too much effort into manual context engineering? **Sound familiar?**

 ## The Solution

 Select files with checkboxes → Generate perfect context → Copy to clipboard → Paste anywhere.

-Prompt Tower packages your codebase—files, directory structure, GitHub issues—into AI-optimized prompts.
+Prompt Tower packages your codebase—files, directory structure, GithHub PR Diffs, GitHub issues—into AI-optimized prompts.
 Built for developers using Gemini's 1M context, Cursor's agent, Claude Code, or any AI assistant.

 ![Demo](https://github.com/backnotprop/prompt-tower/blob/main/assets/prompt-tower-v1.0.0.gif?raw=true)